-RISK OF NOT HAVING Poor mechanical properties mean the board doesn't behave as expected during assembly conditions - for example: higher expansion properties leading to delamination / open circuits and also warpage problems.
-Reduced electrical characteristics can lead to poor impedance performance.
-BENEFITS Tighter tolerances means improved dimensional quality of the product - better fit, form and function.
-RISK OF NOT HAVING Problems during assembly such as alignment / fit (press fit pin problems that are only found when the unit is fully assembled).
-Also problems with assembly into any housing due to increased deviation in dimensions.
-Tolerance for copper clad laminate is IPC4101 class B/L
+Defined tolerances for profile, holes and other mechanical features BENEFITS Tighter tolerances means improved dimensional quality of the product - better fit, form and function.
+RISK OF NOT HAVING Problems during assembly such as alignment / fit (press fit pin issues that are only found when the unit is fully assembled).
+Also problems with assembly into any housing due to increased deviation in dimensions

-NCAB Group specifies soldermask thickness - IPC does not
+O NCAB Group specifies soldermask thickness - IPC does not

-BENEFITS Tighter control of dielectric spacing provides less deviation in electrical performance expectations.
-RISK OF NOT HAVING Electrical characteristics may not be exactly as planned and units within the same batch can demonstrate greater variation in output / performance.
-BENEFITS Better electrical insulation, less risk of flaking or loss adhesion and greater resilient to mechanical impact - wherever that may happen!
-RISK OF NOT HAVING Thin deposits of soldermask can lead to problems with adhesion, resistance to solvents and hardness - all of which can see soldermask coming away from the board ultimately leading to corrosion of copper circuitry.
-Poor insulation characteristics due to the thin deposit can lead to short circuits through unwanted electrical continuity / arcing.
-Defined soldermasks and ensuring accordance to IPC-SM-840 class T BENEFITS NCAB Group approves 'good' materials to provide security in the ink and in knowing the soldermasks are covered within UL approvals.
-RISK OF NOT HAVING Poor inks can lead to problems with adhesion, resistance to solvents and hardness - all of which can see soldermask coming away from the board ultimately leading to corrosion of the copper circuitry.
-Poor insulation characteristics can lead to short circuits through unwanted electrical continuity / arcing.
+BENEFITS Better electrical insulation, less risk of flaking or loss adhesion and greater resilience to mechanical impact - wherever that may happen!
+RISK OF NOT HAVING Thin deposits of soldermask can lead to problems with adhesion, resistance to solvents and hardness - all of which can see soldermask coming away from the board; ultimately leading to corrosion of copper circuitry.
+Poor insulation characteristics due to the thin deposit can lead to short circuits through unwanted electrical continuity / arcing

 NCAB Group defines cosmetic and repair requirements - IPC does not

-Security as a result of love and care during the manufacturing process.
+BENEFITS Security as a result of love and care during the manufacturing process.
 RISK OF NOT HAVING Multiple scratches, minor damage, touch ups and repairs - a functional but perhaps unsightly board.
 If concerned over what can be seen, then what risks are involved with what cannot be seen, and the potential impact on assembly or risk when in the field?

-Specific requirements of depth of via fill
+Specific requirements on depth of via fill (type VI)

-BENEFITS

-A good quality filled via hole will provide less risk of rejection during the assembly process.

-RISK OF NOT HAVING

-Half filled via holes may trap chemical residues from the ENIG process which can cause problems such as solderability.
-Such via holes can also trap solderballs within the hole which can escape and cause short circuits either during assembly or in the field.
+BENEFITS A good quality filled via hole will provide less risk of rejection during the assembly process.
+RISK OF NOT HAVING Half filled via holes may trap chemical residues from the ENIG process which can cause problems such as solderability.
+Such via holes can also trap solderballs within the hole which can escape and cause short circuits either during assembly or in the field